Yonsei University: Rivalry with Korea University

-Many students in each university come to this event to cheer for their teams.
-Such the importance of athletic match-ups between the two universities in university culture that celebrities and professional athletes who are alumni have been spotted attending matches or referencing it in interviews.
+The events draw large numbers of student spectators, as well as celebrities and professional athletes.
+Prior to the YonKo Jeon, students from both universities also gather for the Yonsei-Korea University Joint Cheering Event (합동응원전) where students practice their cheers and show school spirit.

 Until 2012, Yonsei recorded 18 winning seasons, 8 draws, and 16 losses.
 In 2012, out of the five sports, Yonsei University lost three (baseball, basketball, soccer) and won two (ice hockey, rugby).
 In 2017, Yonsei university won all five games.
 In 2018, Yonsei university won three games (rugby, soccer and basketball) and lost one (ice hockey).
 Baseball was cancelled due to the rain.
 In 2020, all sports matches were cancelled due to the COVID-19 outbreak.

 Campuses

 Yonsei University Seoul Campus is composed of Sinchon Campus and International Campus in Songdo, Incheon.
 From 2011, Yonsei University adopted a Residential College (RC) Program at the Yonsei International Campus (YIC).
 Most freshmen of Yonsei University are required to live in an International Campus dormitory and complete RC programs for a year.
 After that, they move on to the Sinchon campus in Seoul to complete their education.